MichaelsPlayground/NfcNdefExample/readme.md

 # NFC NDEF example

 This is a sample app that shows how to read from and write to a NDEF formatted NFC tag.
-I tested it NTAG216 tags and it works properly when using tags with factory settings.
+I tested it with NTAG216 tags and it works properly when using tags with factory settings.

 A NDEF formatted tag ("NFC Data Exchange Format") does need two separate files:
 1 a Container file (""CC") that is selected by a NFC reader that holds a link to the